An empirical analysis of the spatial variability of fuel prices in the United States: Dataset

 \subsection{Dataset}

 Our dataset comprises around $41\cdot 10^6$ unique observations of retail fuel prices at the station level, spanning the period starting the $10^{th}$ of January 2017 and ending the $19^{th}$ of March 2017 and corresponds to 118,573 unique retail stations.
-For each of these stations, we associate a precise geographical location (city resolution).
+For each of these stations, we associate a precise geographical location (at the city level).
 On average we have 377 price information by station.
+Prices correspond to various possible fuel types but we focus the study to this ``regular'' fuel which corresponds to a third of the observation points and 4,629 points per county on average.\footnote{We let potential analyzes of the different dynamics across fuel type for further research.} A few outliers resulting of coding errors were also filtered from the dataset.

-Prices correspond to a unique purchase mode (credit card, other modes such as cash being less than 10\% in test datasets, they were discarded in the final dataset) and four possible fuel types: Diesel (18\% of observations), Regular (34\%), Midgrade (24\%) and Premium (24\%).
-The best coverage of stations is for Regular fuel type with on average 4,629 price information by county.
-We therefore choose to focus the study to this type of fuel, keeping in mind that further developments with the dataset may include comparative analysis on fuel types.
-Our final dataset thus contains 14,192,352 observations from 117,155 gas station, followed during 68 days.
-We further aggregate these data by day, taking the average of the observed price per gallon, to obtain a panel of 5,204,398 gas station - day observations.\footnote{The panel is not balanced as prices are not reported every day in every station.
+Our final dataset thus contains 14,192,352 observations from 117,155 gas stations, followed during 68 days.
+As the data was collected continuously, more than one information per day can be collected for some stations in which case we further collapse these data by day, and take the average of the observed price per gallon, to obtain a panel of 5,204,398 gas station - day observations.\footnote{The panel is not balanced as prices are not reported every day in some stations.
 The average gas station has information on price for 44 days (over 68).} Table \ref{tab:stat_desc} gives some basic descriptive statistics of on price data showing that the distribution of oil price is highly concentrated with a small skewness (the ratio of the $99^{th}$ to the $1^{st}$ percentile is 1.6).
-Finally, in the spatial analysis, we will also use socio-economic data at the county level, available from the US Census Bureau.
-We shall use the latest available, what most of the time implies relying to the 2010 Census.